QUESTION & ANSWERS

 What maintenance does SPARE AIR require?

 The unit should be removed from its holster, rinsed off in fresh water after every dive, dried, stored full of air, and taken to an authorized repair facility for an overhaul once a year.
+For more information, visit our Care and Maintenance page.

 Do the 3000 psi cylinders have to be hydro tested?